An Exploration of Baroque Art, Architecture & Sculpture

 Aerial view of Place des Vosges, 3rd and 4th arrondissements, Paris

-The most notable architect of this period was Salomon de Brosse, whose best works can be visible in Palais de Justice at Rennes and the Luxembourg Palace in Paris.
+The most notable architect of this period was Salomon de Brosse, whose best works are visible in the Palais de Justice at Rennes and the Luxembourg Palace in Paris.
 The Luxembourg Palace projects the artist’s personality of forcible in his feeling for mass and weighty articulation.
 It has a dome entrance pavilion with columns and aggressive rustication of the entire surface.

 Palais du Luxembourg, Paris Baroque Architecture

-Some of the crucial baroque architecture structures are the West Facade of the Church of the Sorbonne by Jacques Lemercier, Marie de la Visitation by Francois Mansart, Garden facade of Chateau of Maisons by Francois Mansart and Vestibule of Chateau of Maisons by Francois Mansart.
+Some of the crucial Baroque architectural structures are the West Facade of the Church of the Sorbonne by Jacques Lemercier, Marie de la Visitation by Francois Mansart, the Garden Facade of Chateau of Maisons by Francois Mansart, and Vestibule of Chateau of Maisons by Francois Mansart.

 Baroque architecture of Château de Maisons by François Mansart